lukeed/kleur/readme.md

 ## API

-Any `kleur` method returns a `String` (when invoked, not chained).
-It's up to the developer to pass the output to destinations like `console.log`, `process.stdout.write`, etc.
+Any `kleur` method returns a `String` when invoked with input; otherwise chaining is expected.

+> It's up to the developer to pass the output to destinations like `console.log`, `process.stdout.write`, etc.

 The methods below are grouped by type for legibility purposes only.
 They each can be [chained](#chained-methods) or [nested](#nested-methods) with one another.